Buffalo shooter rushed from court after man charges at him - NewsBreak

 Buffalo shooter rushed from court after man charges at him

-Payton Gendron’s sentencing in the attack, which was fueled by racist conspiracy theories he encountered online, resumed shortly after the disruption, which happened as Barbara Massey Mapps excoriated him for killing her 72-year-old sister, Katherine Massey.
+Payton Gendron’s sentencing resumed about 10 minutes after the episode, which came as Barbara Massey Mapps excoriated him for killing her 72-year-old sister, Katherine Massey.
 As Mapps shouted and pointed at Gendron, a person in the audience took a few steps toward him before getting held back.

 “You don’t know what we’re going through,” a man shouted as he was led away by court officers.
 For several minutes thereafter, family members hugged and calmed each other.

-Judge Susan Eagan ordered Gendron back in and let the proceeding resume after about 10 minutes, admonishing everyone to “conduct ourselves appropriately.”
+After about 10 minutes, Judge Susan Eagan ordered Gendron back in and let the proceeding resume, admonishing everyone to “conduct ourselves appropriately.”

 “I understand that emotion, and I understand the anger, but we cannot have that in the courtroom,” she said.